Welcome to the European Disc Golf Festival 2026

 Join us at the Tallinn Song Festival Grounds

-If you're a disc golf fan, be sure to come and watch the European Disc Golf Festival live at the Tallinn Song Festival Grounds.
-This is an excellent opportunity to experience the excitement and camaraderie of the sport in person and see the top players compete for the title.
+If you're a disc golf fan, be sure to come and watch the European Open live at the Tallinn Song Festival Grounds.
+This is an excellent opportunity to experience the excitement and camraderie of the sport in person and see the top players compete for the title.

 Live and Post-Production Coverage

-You can follow the action live on Disc Golf Network with English commentary, or tune in with Estonian commentary on Telia Inspira and Delfi.
+You can follow the action live on Disc Golf Network with English commentary, or tune in with Estonian commentary on Delfi and TV6.
 Coverage schedules will be shared closer to the event.